Work With Us

 • HNDL and Non-HNDL risk classification for in-scope systems, with Evidence Confidence documented per finding

-• Board-ready risk and investment memorandum: a document the board, legal team, and regulator can review, with risk framed in business impact language
+• Board-ready risk and investment memorandum, with HNDL exposure quantified as a board-actionable liability, framed in business impact language

 WHO THIS IS FOR · CISOs and CTOs with board reporting obligations on quantum risk, organizations entering a regulatory environment beginning to require documented PQC readiness posture, and leadership teams that need a defensible starting point before committing to a full transition program.